New Canaan DCF Investigations

 For many reasons, however, it is frequently wise to cooperate with the DCF to a limited degree.
 The optimal course of action is to ask an investigator to return at a time when an attorney can be present.
 At the very least, it wise to consult a lawyer for advice before giving statements to investigators in a New Canaan DCF investigation.

-Should I Cooperate with New Canaan DCF Investigators?
+Should I Cooperate with DCF Investigators?

 Many behaviors can be seen as “red flags” to DCF investigators: hostility, refusal to cooperate, and refusal to allow children to be interviewed to name a few.
 There is a balance that needs to be struck between politeness and protecting your rights.
 Having an attorney present during interactions with DCF is wise.
 They can stop questioning if it becomes unnecessarily invasive.

-How Long does a DCF Investigation Last in New Canaan?
+How Long Does a DCF Investigation Last?

 In most cases, DCF must conclude an investigation with 45 days.
 The investigator will make a recommendation, and the agency will issue a notice based on the recommendations.
 The agency may find that the claims of abuse or neglect have been substantiated by evidence or not substantiated.